 In between Thanksgiving and Christmas are three of the busiest shopping days of the year: Black Friday, Cyber Monday and Giving Tuesday.

-According to the National Retail Federation more than 154 million people shopped over the Thanksgiving weekend last year, spending an average of $289.19.
-The survey also reveals that 44 percent of those big spenders went online, and 40 percent shopped in a store.
-Giving Tuesday, a global day of giving, raised more than $177 million, with an average gift size of $107.69.
+According to the National Retail Federation and Forbes, more than 174 million people shopped over the five-day Thanksgiving weekend in 2017, spending an average of $335 apiece.
+The data also reveals that one-third of those big spenders went online, and about 40 percent shopped in a store and online.
+Giving Tuesday, a global day of giving, raised more than $274 million, with an average gift size exceeding $134.